After a nine-year NFL career in which he started 116 games for the Seahawks and Lions, Ray Roberts thought he was ready for retirement.

 Listen To Big Ray's Garage Grind: Mental Health Edition

 Nine-year NFL veteran and Seahawks Legend Ray Roberts takes you behind the scenes looking at the intersection of mental health and sports.
 In this series you'll learn about his personal mental health journey as well as other athletes navigating life off the field.
 It's okay not being okay.
+Available on Spotify, Apple Podcasts, and wherever else you get your podcasts.

 "I knew what I wanted to do when I retired, everything was all set," Roberts said.
 "I'm just going to play this game, retire and keep on moving.
 And then when I retired, I found myself depressed as all get out.
 I was diagnosed as clinically depressed two different times.
 And the first time, I just stayed in the bed all day, covered my head up with the pillow, covered all the windows, sitting in the dark all the time, crying, all kinds of stuff.
 Just couldn't figure out what it was I was doing with my life, which is weird because I always felt like I was ready for this.